Im-Madhur-Gupta/maverick/README.md

   1. Fetch and analyze posts from user-supplied KOL handles.
   2. Generate trading signals based on KOL discussions for both portfolio and potential coins.
 - [ ] Integrate the BUY API when it's available from [FereAI](https://www.fereai.xyz/).
-- [ ] [LONG TERM] Generalize the agent for all types of crypto trading, beyond meme coins.
+- [ ] [LONG TERM] Generalize the agent for all types of trading including crypto and stocks, beyond meme coins.

 ---